ncatlab/nlab-content/pages/9/8/1/7/7189/content.md

 * the [[right adjoint]] $[\mathcal{B},Set]^{op}\to \mathcal{A}$ is the unique [[preserved limit|limit-preserving]] functor from the [[free completion]] of $\mathcal{B}$ to $\mathcal{A}$ which agrees on $\mathcal{B}$ with $G$.

-(See also [[nerve and realization]]; the description of the adjunction above is a formal dual of a nerve-realization adjunction, and gives the right Kan extension $Ran_G G$ as a pointwise Kan extension.) $G$ is codense if and only if the left adjoint is [[full and faithful]].
+(See also [[nerve and realization]]; the description of the adjunction above is a formal dual of a nerve-realization adjunction, and gives the right Kan extension $Ran_G G$ as a pointwise Kan extension.
+In the pointwise setting, $G$ is codense if and only if the left adjoint is [[full and faithful]].)

 Even if $Ran_G G$ (assuming it exists) is not a pointwise Kan extension, Def. \ref{codensity_monad} indeed defines a [[monad]].
 The proof may be given generally for any [[2-category]] in which the right Kan extension $Ran_G G$ exists for a 1-cell $G: \mathcal{B} \to \mathcal{A}$.